SimplePhotoGallery/core/docs/commands/build.md

 ## How it works

 The command will generate the static HTML gallery from the `gallery.json` file and the linked photos and videos.
-It will also generate the thumbnails for the photos and videos and a social media image for the gallery.
+It will also generate thumbnails for the photos and videos, as well as a social media image for the gallery.

-If you have created the gallery in a different folder than the photos folder, the command will copy the photos and videos to the gallery folder.
+If you have created the gallery in a different folder from the photos folder, the command will copy the photos and videos to the gallery folder.
 If you have set the `-b` or `--base-url` option, the command will link to the photos and videos from the external URL instead of copying them.

 ## Options